-If you receive a potentially prejudicial information (PPI) letter from your case officer stating that you may not meet the applicable standard of health, do not accept this at face value, and seek a professional opinion.
+If you receive a potentially prejudicial information (PPI) letter from your case officer stating that you may not meet the acceptable standard of health (ASH), do not accept this at face value and seek professional opinion.

-It is because, firstly, the initial opinion from the Immigration New Zealand medical assessor may not be correct or in some cases, the assessor may not have applied the medical related visa policy correctly.
+It is because the initial opinion from the Immigration New Zealand medical assessor may not be correct or in some cases, the assessor may not have applied the medical-related visa policy correctly.
 In this case, our firm engages with a consultant physician and/or specialist who will assess your case and may come up with a different assessment.
-We will present the case to your CO identifying the areas that the medical assessor has not applied the standard and policy correctly.
+We will present the case to your CO to identify the areas wherein the medical assessor has not applied the standard and policy correctly.
 With this justification, we will argue that the medical issues are not serious enough for your case officer to decline your visa application.

-In some cases, your case officer uses a term “relatively high probability” to raise his or her concern with your medical situation.
-It means the possibility to give pressure to NZ hospital system with the costs and treatments to be more than 50% but below 100%.
-Therefore our firm will engage with you to justify your case will not be in the range.
+In some cases, your case officer will say “relatively high probability” to raise their concern with your medical situation.
+It means the possibility to pressure to the New Zealand hospital system with the costs and treatments to be more than 50% but below 100%.
+Therefore, our firm will engage with you to justify your case and not that it will not be in the range.

-When you apply for a temporary visa, you must meet the Acceptable standard of health (ASH).
-Due to the duration of your visa sought is short, your ASH will not be scrutinized as your case officer does with your resident visa application.
+When you apply for a temporary visa, you must meet the acceptable standard of health (ASH).
+But if the duration of the visa you’re seeking is short, your ASH will not be scrutinized as your case officer would usually do with your resident visa application.

 Requirement for organ transplants (with the exclusion of corneal grafts), or following organ transplant when immune suppression is required (with the exclusion of corneal grafts);